Boston University Pardee School of Global Studies: Dual-degree programs

 The Pardee School provides its students many opportunities for taking courses across all schools and colleges at Boston University.
 Four of its graduate degrees are offered in collaboration with other Schools and Colleges.
 These include two joint degrees listed above (MA in Global Development Policy and MA in International Relations and Communication).
-In addition the Pardee School also offers its graduate students the option for two Dual Degrees.
+In addition the Pardee School also offers its graduate students the option for three Dual Degrees.